 Does Vinegar Remove Paint from Plastic?

 Vinegar can also remove paint from plastic.
 However, you can remove paint on plastics through dish soap and water alone.
-You may only need vinegar when the paint is hard to remove.
+But you may only need vinegar when the paint is hard to remove.

 To use vinegar to remove paint from plastics, the solution should be warm but not too hot that you can’t touch it.
 Use a sponge to apply the vinegar to the plastic.
 When the paint starts to fall off, you can use a scrub brush to altogether remove the paint.